wecodemore/grunt-githooks/README.md

 Type: `String`
 Defaults: `grunt`

 The command that will be run by the hook.
-This has initally been introduced to allow specifying the full path to Grunt in some specific cases.
+This has initially been introduced to allow specifying the full path to Grunt in some specific cases.
 It can also allow you to run another command than Grunt if you need.